For Arizona colocation companies, staying green can be difficult.

 Energy Monitoring

-Data Center Infrastructure Management (DCIM) software provides facility managers with greater insights into the colocation site’s energy usage and offers solutions to maximize equipment operating efficiency.
+Data Center Infrastructure Management (DCIM) software gives facility managers greater insights into the colocation site’s energy usage and offers solutions to maximize equipment operating efficiency.

-According to Gartner Research, DCIM can reduce a company’s operating expenses by up to 20%, making it such a valuable resource that over 60% of North American data centers will be using it by 2017.
+According to Gartner Research, DCIM can reduce a company’s operating expenses by up to 20%, making it a valuable resource that over 60% of North American data centers will use it by 2017.

 Free Cooling

-According to BizTech Magazine, cooling is the biggest source of power usage in data centers, and the same holds true for colocation companies.
+According to BizTech Magazine, cooling is the most significant source of power usage in data centers, and the same holds true for colocation companies.

 Ensuring that expensive servers do not overheat is critical, yet densely packed equipment racks create potentially dangerous hot spots.

-Colocation companies in Arizona have been focusing more on free cooling as a means of maintaining a safe operating temperature.
+Colocation companies in Arizona have been focusing more on free cooling to maintain a safe operating temperature.
 It consumes less energy and comes in three principal forms:

-- Water-side: Water or another cooling medium such as glycol circulate through cooling towers instead of compressors or chillers.
+• Water-side: Water or another cooling medium, such as glycol, circulates through cooling towers instead of compressors or chillers.

 Free cooling is effective and saves so much energy that many data centers and colocation sites are now being built without mechanical chiller plants.